opefaj/Final_Year_Project/README.md

   * **Points_In_Polygons** - contains csv files detailing the total number of cell antennas in each region per administrative level.
   * **ANT_POS.TSV/SITE_LONLAT.CSV** - details the geo-locations of cell antennas in Cote d'Ivoire/Senegal.

+  * ## Correlation Analyses

+  To perform correlation analysis between the extracted DHS health indicators and the CDR metrics, the *Ivory_Coast_Correlations* and *Senegal_Correlations* should be run.
+Each notebook will populate the *Regression* sub-directory of both *CDR_Data_IC* and *CD_Data_Sen* with the normalized and standardized CDR and DHS data.

+  * ## Ordinary Least Squares (OLS) Regression
+  For Cote d'Ivoire and Senegal, the *IC_Regression_Models* and *Sen_Regression* python notebooks can be run to build simple linear models estimating the health indicators.
+The scripts will generate text files detailing information about the simple linear models such as the adjusted R-squared, p-values and beta values.
+The text files for both countries can be round in the *Regression_Results/IC/OLS* or *Regression_Results/SEN/OLS* sub-directory.
+The sub-directories contain three text files for each administrative level.
+Both directories contain a sample of a regression result.

+  * ## Stepwise Linear Regression
+  As with the OLS models, the *IC_Stepwise_Regression* and *Sen_Stepwise_Regression* notebooks will generate text files in the *Regression_Results/IC/STEPWISE* and *Regression_Results/SEN/STEPWISE* sub-directories.
+Both directories contain a sample of a regression result.